 1. Identity: Name your Agent Site (Section 2) so you know which Docker instance is which.

-2. Bucket: Assign devices to a Site (Section 3) to place them in the correct organizational container.
+2. Bucket: Assign devices to a Site (Section 3) to place them under the correct customer or company.

 3. Tag: Assign devices to a Group (Section 3) for easy filtering and categorized alerting.